ibm-cloud-docs/vpc/hub-spoke-model.md

 1. [Configure a DNS custom resolver](/docs/dns-svcs?topic=dns-svcs-ui-create-cr) on the hub VPC to be responsible for resolving DNS queries from hub and DNS-shared VPCs, as well as those from on-prem networks.
 1. The DNS-shared VPC user [sets its DNS resolver type](/docs/vpc?topic=vpc-configure-dns-resolver&interface=ui) to `Delegated` to point to the hub VPC's custom resolver.
 1. The DNS-shared VPC user [creates endpoint gateways](/docs/vpc?topic=vpc-ordering-endpoint-gateway) for single-tenant services in the DNS-shared VPC.

+[Select availability]{: tag-green}

+   For IBM Cloud Object Storage, you can create a local-access VPE in a DNS-shared VPC by selecting **Per-resource binding** when creating the endpoint gateway.
+This setup allows private access to specific Object Storage buckets while keeping other traffic routed through the hub VPC.
+   {: note}

 1. For each DNS-shared VPC, the DNS-shared VPC user must repeat steps 4-9.